xuejmnet/easy-query-doc/src/en/framework/terminology.md

 ### Explicit Subquery

-The following is an `explicit subquery` operation setting `user` and `bankCard` for subquery filtering, querying users who must have a savings card.
+The following is an `explicit subquery` operation, setting `user` and `bankCard` to perform subquery filtering, querying users who must have a savings card

 ```java
 eq.queryable(SysUser.class)